 Godfrey Blunden never returned to Australia.
 He married a French citizen and moved to New York to work for Time magazine.
-He issued numerous novels, and made his final home in France before passing away at 90 in 1996.
+He issued numerous novels, and made his final home in France, passing away at 90 in 1996.

-Today’s world is very different to that of the 1940s described in his work, at least until a crisis hits comparable to WW II.
-One wonders what he thought of the Bacchanalian Christmas scenes likely reported in his last years, or the similar revels of British vacationers on the Iberian coast.
+Today’s world is very different to the 1940s Britain described by Blunden, at least until a crisis hits comparable to WW II.
+One wonders what he thought of the Bacchanalian Christmas scenes reported by the press in his last years, or the revels of Britons on the Iberian coast.

-That said, riotous behaviour and unhinged drinking are nothing new in British life.
-One may trace them intermittently from Tudor times (at least) to the present.
-Hogarth’s depiction of destructive gin boozing is a well-known example.
-Beer during the 1800s was plenty strong, and Henry Mayhew among others noted the toll in splintered families and debtor’s prison.
+Of course, riotous behaviour and unhinged drinking are nothing new in British life.
+One can trace them intermittently from Tudor times (at least) until the present.
+Hogarth’s depiction of destructive gin boozing is well-known.
+Beer during the 1800s was plenty strong, and Henry Mayhew, among others, noted the toll in splintered families and debtor’s prison.

 Of course, not every pub permits over-drinking and rough behaviour.
-In fact, modern youth may be tending away from alcohol according to some media reports.
-If so, the motives are quite different from the 1940s when British social solidarity stood intact despite the shocks of two world wars and a Depression.
+In fact, some say modern youth may be tending away from alcohol.
+But if so, the motives are quite different from those of the 1930s and 40s when social solidarity stood intact despite the multiple shocks of slump, Dunkirk, and the bombing of British cities.

-At that time people were still deferential to government and “the great and the good”, as reflected in Blunden’s account.
-The average Briton accepted things as they were, in contrast to today’s more combative attitudes viz. politics and social issues.
+At the time people were still deferential to government, to”the great and the good”, as shown by Blunden’s account.
+The average Briton accepted things as they were in contrast to today’s combative, even entitled social attitudes.